MCPCat/mcpcat-python-sdk/README.md

 mcpcat.track(
     server,
-    "proj_0000000", # Or None since MCPcat is optional when sending data to existing observability platforms MCPCatOptions(
+    "proj_0000000", # Or None if you just want to use the SDK to forward telemetry MCPCatOptions(
         exporters={
             # OpenTelemetry - works with Jaeger, Tempo, New Relic, etc.